telerik/kendo-ui-core/docs/aspnet-mvc/helpers/menu/overview.md

 ### Model Binding

-Below are listed the steps for you to follow when binding a kendo UI Menu to a hierarchical model.
+Below are listed the steps for you to follow when binding a Kendo UI Menu to a hierarchical model.

 **Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %}).